MindfulMetrics/.github/profile/README.md

 ## 💡 Join Us

 ### Open Positions
 We are always looking for passionate and talented individuals to join our team.
-Check out our [Careers Page](#) for the latest opportunities.

 ### Internships
 Kickstart your career in tech with hands-on experience at Mindful Metrics.
 Apply for an internship and learn from the best in the industry.